Why are Uniform Addresses so important?

 Addresses are used to identify a specific location in an emergency.
 And in an emergency, seconds matter…

-Police, Fire, and Emergency Medical Services (EMS) personnel can lose precious time searching for an address because of confusing addresses or hard-to-read address signs.
+Police, Fire, and Emergency Medical Services (EMS) personnel can lose precious time searching for an address because of confusing numbering or hard-to-read address signs.
 Such delays can result in the loss of property — and even lives.

 Marathon County provides 911 emergency services for ALL of the County’s 62 cities, villages, and towns.
 Central E911 Dispatch supports: